kubeflow/examples/demos/simple_pipeline/demo_setup/README.md

 Kubernetes Engine panel to watch the cluster creation process.
 This results in a full cluster with Kubeflow installed.

-### kfctl
+### CLI (kfctl)

+If you require GKE beta features such as node autoprovisioning (NAP), these instructions describe manual cluster creation.

-While node autoprovisioning is in beta, it must be enabled manually.
-To create a cluster with autoprovisioning, run the following commands, which will take around 30 minutes:
+To create a cluster with autoprovisioning, run the following commands (estimated: 30 minutes):

 ```
 gcloud container clusters create ${CLUSTER} \